gitextensions/gitextensions/README.md

 * From command line run one of the following commands.
 For more switches refer to the [build script](https://github.com/gitextensions/gitextensions/blob/master/scripts/build.ps1).
   *  `build.cmd` to build the solution
   *  `build.cmd -test -integrationTest` to build the solution and run tests
-  *  `build.cmd -loc` to update English translations, if you have changed those
+  *  `build.cmd -loc` to update English translations if you have changed those

 ### Version 2.5x